-Rail Work Bid Item 15, Furnish and Install 6" PVC Perforated Underdrain
+Rail Work Bid Item 21, Furnish and Install 15" PVC Perforated Underdrain

-The Contractor shall furnish and install a 6" underdrain including perforated PVC drain pipe, granular fill, excavation, and geotextile barrier cloth in accordance with the rail design and any OmniTRAX requirements.
-This includes all material, equipment and labor to furnish and install 6" PVC Perforated Underdrain.
+The Contractor shall furnish and install a 15" underdrain including perforated PVC drain pipe, granular fill, excavation, and geotextile barrier cloth in accordance with the rail design and any OmniTRAX requirements.
+This includes all material, equipment and labor to furnish and install 15" PVC Perforated Underdrain.

-Rail Work Bid Item 16, Furnish and Install 18" RCP Culvert Extension
+Rail Work Bid Item 22, Furnish and Install 18" RCP Culvert Extension

-- 1. Contractor shall install culvert extension as called out in the final IFC plans once designed.
+- 1. Contractor shall install culvert extension with concrete collar as identified inin the rail plans.
 Pipes shall be installed with reinforced concrete pipe (RCP) class V concrete. - 2.
-This bid item will cover all material equipment and labor to furnish and install culvert extension, including excavation and bedding requirements.
+This bid item will cover all material equipment and labor to furnish and install culvert extension, including excavation and bedding requirements per manufacturer specifications.

-Rail Work Bid Item 17, Furnish and Install 12" RCP Culvert Extension
+Rail Work Bid Item 23, Furnish and Install 12" RCP Culvert Extension

-- 1. Contractor shall install culvert extension as called out in the final IFC plans once designed.
+- Contractor shall install culvert extension with concrete collar identified in the rail plans.
 Pipes shall be installed with reinforced concrete pipe (RCP) class V concrete. - 2.
-This bid item will cover all material equipment and labor to furnish and install culvert extension, including excavation and bedding requirements.
+This bid item will cover all material equipment and labor to furnish and install culvert extension, including excavation and bedding requirements per manufacturer specifications.

-Rail Work Bid Item 18, Earthwork
+Rail Work Bid Item 24, Earthwork

-1. Contractor shall provide earthwork for the rail installation project in accordance to the rail design sections shown.

-- 2. Contractor shall follow the subgrade preparation as outlined by the geotechnical report and OmniTRAX requirements. - 3.
+- 1. Contractor shall provide earthwork for the rail installation project in accordance to the rail design sections shown. - 2.
+Contractor shall follow the subgrade preparation as outlined by the geotechnical report and OmniTRAX requirements. - 3.
 For the purposes of bidding the contractor can assume the listed volume of cut material shown on the bid form. - 4.
 This bid item will include subgrade preparation and required by the Geotechnical report.
 For bidding purposes contractor shall assume at least 3' of limestone mixture into subgrade as part of this bid item. - a.
 The overall square footage of rail grading is approximately 12,500 CY to be used for subgrade preparation considerations of cost. - 5.
 This bid item will cover all material equipment and labor to construct required earthwork.